When does the Gog/Magog battle, described in Ezekiel chapters 38 and 39, occur?

 You are absolutely correct in saying that Israel will know that God has defended them against their enemies.
 But not all of Israel will believe that their Messiah and Lord Yeshua/Jesus has defeated their foes until they literally see Him, and that only can be when He returns.
 As Ezekiel wrote, immediately following the battle involving the armies of Gog/Magog, "From that day forward the house of Israel will know that I am the LORD their God" (Ezekiel 39:22).
 This carnage of the forces of Gog and Magog is the same as the winepress of God's wrath (Isaiah 63:1-16; Joel 3:13; Revelation 14:19,20, 19:15).

-Unlike many who believe that this combat will happen prior to, or near the beginning of, the 70th Week, I am convinced that although it may begin at some point during the final 3½ years, it will culminate at the very end of the 70th Week, when Jesus returns physically to earth.
+Many believe that this combat will happen prior to, or near the beginning of, the 70th Week (final 7 years of this age).
+On the contrary, I am convinced that although this battle may begin at some point during the final 3½ years, its culmination will be at the very end of the 70th Week, when Jesus returns physically to earth.
 This is not the same as the Battle of Armageddon, which will occur 30 days later.
 All of the details describing this can be found in my commentary, The Final Battles.